Why book with Griffens Marina?

 What do I need to bring?

-General linen for bedding and bathroom use is supplied, however you are welcome to bring your favourite pillow and extra towels too if preferred.
+General linen for bedding and bathroom, including towels, is supplied - however you are welcome to bring your favourite pillow and any extras you may need.

 Kitchen supplies include crockery, cutlery, cooking utensils, cleaning materials (e.g. sponges, scourer, spray and wipe), tea towels as well as glad wrap, alfoil, bin liners and fly spray.